Recognizing the first signs and symptoms of pregnancy

 Nausea and breast tenderness are the most common signs of a one-week pregnancy.

-Where can you touch to find out if you're pregnant?
+Where should I touch to find out if I'm pregnant?

 The cervix of a pregnant woman undergoes various changes that can be detected by a simple vaginal touch.
-At the start of gestation, the cervix becomes softer and more voluminous.
+At the start of gestation, it will appear softer and more voluminous.
 However, this examination must be carried out by a health professional and cannot be reproduced at home.

 How can I tell if I'm pregnant without a pregnancy test?

-You can find lots of grandmotherly recipes on the Internet for making your own homemade pregnancy test.
+You can find many grandmotherly recipes on the Internet for making your own home pregnancy test.
 However, only a urine or blood test will enable you to confirm that you are indeed pregnant.

 Back to blog